A deep convolutional neural network that is invariant to time rescaling: Experiments

-The AudioMNIST dataset consists of 60 speakers, 20 females, 40 males, who were recorded speaking individual digits (0-9) 50 times each {[}15{]}.
-We used this collection of audio clips to create a training dataset consisting of 45 out of 50 clips for each digit from all speakers.
-The remaining 5 clips per digit from each speaker were used for testing.
+The AudioMNIST dataset consists of 60 speakers, $33\%$ female, who were recorded speaking individual digits (0-9) 50 times each \cite{Becker.etal.2019}.
+We used this collection of audio clips to create a training dataset consisting of 45 out of 50 stimuli for each digit from all speakers.
+The remaining 5 stimuli per digit from each speaker were used for testing.
 We first padded each 48kHz clip to 50,000 samples with an equal number of zeros at the front and back of the recordings.
-Then the clips were passed through a Morlet wavelet transform with 50 log-spaced frequencies from 1000Hz to 24kHz and then Z-scored within frequency across time and downsampled to 240Hz.
-The resulting signals for this task had 50 input features and 250 time points at the standard training scale.
+Then the stimuli were passed through a Morlet wavelet transform with 50 log-spaced frequencies from 1000Hz to 24kHz and then Z-scored within frequency across time and downsampled to 240Hz.
+The resulting stimuli for this task had 50 input features and 250 time points at the standard training scale.

-To test the scalability of the TCN and SITHCon networks, we created stretched and compressed versions of each audio clip via pitch-locked time-scale modification prior to the wavelet transformation {[}17{]} (see Figure~\ref{fig:exp_examples} .C for example spectrograms of scaled clips).
-These scales ranged from ten times slower (longer) to ten times faster (shorter).
+To test the scalability of the TCN and SITHCon networks, we created stretched and compressed versions of each audio clip via pitch-locked time-scale modification prior to the wavelet transformation \cite{Driedger.Muller.2016, Muges.2021} (see Fig.~\ref{exp_examples}.C for example spectrograms of scaled stimuli).
+These scales ranged from ten times slower (scale $> 10^0$) to ten times faster (scale $< 10^0$).